khiga8/kate-website/content/now/july2019-reflection/index.md

 I received an internship offer working on an enterprise security product.
 To be honest, I did not care much for enterprise security.
 Looking back, I wish that I had taken the time to slow down and think deeply about where my true interests lie.
 However, I know that at the time, as a busy student juggling multiple responsibilities, I felt like I had no time.
 Especially as a first generation college student and child of immigrants, my priority was to find a “good”, stable job so that I wouldn't worry about money.
 I think that at the time, I was not capable of considering other important aspects of a career like enjoyment and fulfillment.

 Without getting too much into how my internship experience was that summer, my takeaway was that I wanted to work on something more user-facing like I had in my previous internship.
-While I received a full-time offer back, I let my recruiter know that I hoped to work on something more user facing.
-To my luck, he came back to me a few weeks later letting me know that a front-end developer position opened up in a different office for a different product.
+While I received a full-time offer back, I mentioned to my recruiter that I hoped to work on something more user facing.
+To my surprise, he came back to me a few weeks later letting me know that a front-end developer position opened up in a different office for a different product.
 YES!
 I accepted this offer.

 ##My first year as an engineer
 This month marks the end of my full year as a full-time software engineer.
 Throughout college, I had so many doubts about my competency as an engineer.